-Teknos waterbased joinery coatings are engineered to provide the fast turnaround required in a modern production environment.
+Teknos waterbased joinery coatings are engineered to provide simple systems to deliver the fast turnaround modern factory processes require.

 To achieve optimum system performance, its important good drying conditions are achieved, particularly in cold and wet wintery weather or in humid regions.